my-conservation-life/dev-tools/jenkins/README.md

          * Default message is fine
 * master

-  This is a Pipeline that runs a jenkinsfile to build the master branch and create binary files
+  This is a pipeline that runs a jenkinsfile to build the master branch and create binary files
     * **Configuration**
       * _Github project_: https://github.com/my-conservation-life/my-conservation-life/
       * _Pipeline_: